tototomate123/tuwunel/README.md

 the wellbeing of our users and create a non-toxic work environment for staff.
 If you require assistance with anything that is not remedied by the documentation, don't hesitate to open an issue on github.

-If you are opposed to using github, or private discussion is required, or for any other reason, I would be happy to receive your DM at [@jason:tuwunel.me](https://matrix.to/#/@jason:tuwunel.me), you will not be bothering me and it would be my pleasure to help you anytime.
+If you are opposed to using github, or if private discussion is required such as for security disclosures, or for any other reason, I would be happy to receive your DM at [@jason:tuwunel.me](https://matrix.to/#/@jason:tuwunel.me).
+This will not be bothering me as it would be my pleasure to help you anytime.
 As an emergency contact you can send an email to jasonzemos@gmail.com.

 ##### Tuwunel Fanclub